THE COMPLETE SEO CHECKLIST

 - Voice search will impact search queries.

-- Think about how your potential client will phrase a question or statement when looking for products and/or services.
+- Consider how your potential client will phrase a question or statement when looking for products and/or services.
 They’ll most likely use phrases as they would in everyday conversation.
 For example, “What should I wear for a headshot session?”

 - Brainstorm some voice search phrases relevant to your business, and make sure to use these long-tail keywords throughout your content.